BigDataBiology/big-data-biology_org/positions.md

 2. What about air quality?

-Shanghai is one of the best places in China in terms of air quality.
-This means that it is equivalent to the cities in Europe with poorer air quality (mostly Eastern European cities).
-However, unlike in these European cities, because of a higher awareness of the issue in China, air filters are common in public places.
+Shanghai is one of the best places in China in terms of air quality, although it is still bad by international standards.
+However, because of a high awareness of the issue in China, air filters are common in public places.
+Thus, the total exposure not as large as it would otherwise be.

 You can check the air quality indices online:
 [http://aqicn.org/city/shanghai/](http://aqicn.org/city/shanghai/)